kumina/birdwatcher/README.md

 Just make sure that `/var/run/calico/bird.ctl` points to the UNIX socket exposed by BIRD by using a `hostPath` directive.
 The provided `Dockerfile` already contains a copy of the `birdcl` utility.

+Be sure to check out `birdwatcher_test.py` to get an idea of how the output of `birdcl` is translated to a set of metrics.